grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 : A JavaScript engine written in Go. k6 binaries are embedded with Goja, enabling test scripting in JavaScript.<br/><br/>[Goja repository](https://github.com/dop251/goja)

 Graceful stop
 : A period that lets VUs finish an iteration at the end of a load test.
-Graceful stops prevent abrupt halts in execution.<br/><br/>[Graceful stop reference](/using-k6/scenarios/concepts/graceful-stop/)
+Graceful stops prevent abrupt halts in execution.<br/><br/>[Graceful stop reference](/using-k6/scenarios/graceful-stop/)

+Happy path
+: The default system behavior that happens when a known input produces an expected output.
+A common mistake in performance testing happens when scripts account only for the best case (in other words, the happy path).
+Most load tests try to discover system errors, so test scripts should include exception handling.<br/><br/>[Happy path (Wikipedia)](https://en.wikipedia.org/wiki/Happy_path)

 HTTP archive
 : *(Or HAR file)*.
 A file containing logs of browser interactions with the system under test.
 All included transactions are stored as JSON-formatted text.
 You can use these archives to generate test scripts (for example, with the har-to-k6 Converter).<br/><br/>[HAR 1.2 Specification](http://www.softwareishard.com/blog/har-12-spec/), [HAR converter](/test-authoring/recording-a-session/har-converter/)